 In 5 minutes you can have a crowd-pleasing side dish or appetizer that will leave everyone asking for more.
 Sauerkraut latkes look just like their potato pancake sister, but have a unique sour kick with additional health benefits.

 All you need is sauerkraut, an egg, salt & pepper, flour and oil to make Sauerkraut Latkes.
 You can even personalize your sauerkraut by making it yourself with Masontops fermentation tools.
-Get the full recipe from Hey, That Tastes Good!

 3. Sauerkraut Pizza